Kenosha Public Library

-The Kenosha Public Library (KPL) is the public library serving the city of Kenosha, United States.
+The Kenosha Public Library (KPL) is the public library serving the city of Kenosha, Wisconsin, United States.
 It is the resource library for the Kenosha County Library System (KCLS), of which it is a member.

 Governance

 The KPL is governed by a board of trustees appointed by the mayor of Kenosha and approved by the city council.
 The board is composed of nine citizen members: eight City of Kenosha residents and one representative of the Kenosha Unified School District.
 KPL is a member of the SHARE Consortium.

 Organization and services

 The library has an outreach department and five branches: